 "Ma, I'm concerned about your...health.
-It's been a few years since you've had a check up."
+It's been a few years since you've had a checkup."

 "Fine," he said.
 "You are the stubbornest old woman I've ever met."

 The next morning Anna woke up feeling much better.
-Her fever had broken and she was hungry.
+Her fever had not returned and she was hungry.
 Dr. Reynolds stopped by on his morning rounds and was quite pleased.
 "Mrs. Wronski, I'm so glad you're feeling better.
 I'm going to order some tests today to check your heart.
 I'm also going to have a doctor, a psychiatrist come and speak with you."

 Anna's face was a question mark?

 Dr. Reynolds explained in a way that would not alarm her.
 "Not to worry Mrs. Wronski.
 Dr. Ptak is just going to come by and chat with you about what's going on in your life.
 He's trustworthy and a very compassionate man."

 "I do believe he is of Polish descent.
 I"m sure you two will get along splendidly.
 I'll be back tonight or early tomorrow at the latest with your test results.
 He patted her leg.
 "Don't you give Nurse Paisley too much trouble now,"